Existing and newly-registered alternative-fuel vehicles as a proportion of the total fleet

 Methodology for indicator calculation

-The share of alternative fuel vehicles (LPG, NG, electric) in the total vehicle fleet for each vehicle type (passenger cars, light commercial vehicles, buses) is calculated by dividing the number of alternative fuel vehicles by the total fleet for each vehicle type.
+Alternative-fuel vehicles (LPG, NG, electric) as a proportion of the total vehicle fleet for each vehicle type (passenger cars, light commercial vehicles, buses) is calculated by dividing the number of alternative fuel vehicles by the total fleet for each vehicle type.

 Methodology for gap filling

-Data gaps are filled either by interpolation, in the case that between reported data are missing, or by using the first (or last) reported value.
+Data gaps are filled either by interpolation, where data between reported data are missing, or by using the first (or last) reported value.